-Kent Language School (KLS) is a private language school that works with students at The Canterbury Academy Trust, as well as other primary schools in the area.
-KLS was purchased by Concordia Learning Alliance Ltd in August 2022.
+Kent Language School (KLS) a language school, owned by Concordia Learning Alliance ltd works with students at The Canterbury Academy Trust, as well as other schools in the area.

 The Canterbury Academy Trust is part of Concordia Learning Alliance Ltd, a collaboration to enhance education and achievement, working in partnership with Simon Langton Grammar School for Boys and St Nicholas Special School.
-Jon Watson, CEO and Bev Farrell, Trust Executive Vice Principal are Directors/trustees and Mark Johnstone, Chair of Board of Directors is a member.
+Jon Watson, CEO and Bev Farrell, Trust Executive Vice Principal are Directors and Mark Johnstone, Chair of Board of Directors is a member.

-John Heffernan was seconded to the Advanced Maths Support Programme for 1 day each week throughout the academic year 2022/223 to act as Area Coordinator for Kent and Medway.
+John Heffernan was seconded to the Advanced Maths Support Programme for 1 day each week throughout the academic year 2023/24 to act as Area Coordinator for Kent and Medway.
 His role is to develop working relationships with mathematics departments in schools and colleges in the Kent and Medway area and to liaise with local Mathematics Education Strategic Hubs, Higher Education Institutions (HEI) and other appropriate local agencies to promote the uptake of A level mathematics, Further Mathematics and Core Mathematics at key stage 5 and to improve teaching and learning of mathematics at key stage 4.
+John was also seconded for 0.5 days each week throughout the year to the Kent and Medway Maths Hub, where he is the Assistant Maths Hub Lead (Post-16) and has responsibility for the coordination and delivery of level 3 mathematics provision throughout the area.